 He only played 11 Tests but Richard Ellison, who was born today, was the key man when England regained the Ashes in 1985.
 Ellison took 10 for 104 at Edgbaston - memorably castling Allan Border in a spell of 4 for 1 late on the fourth evening - and 7 for 81 at The Oval as England clinched a 3-1 win with consecutive innings victories.
 With his military-medium pace and gentle late swing Ellison seemed to be the ultimate horse for an English course, but he would only play one more Test on home soil.
 His Test career was over at 26, just two months after he had become one of Wisden's Five Cricketers of the Year and just nine after he had been England's Ashes darling.

 When John Crawley, who was born today, charmed the cricketing cognoscenti with a magnificent 109 to inflict on the touring 1993 Australians their only first-class defeat, he was just 21 and looked set for great things, but his Test career fell by the wayside.
 There were times when Crawley seemed to have cracked it - a thumping unbeaten 156 in Murali's match at The Oval in 1998 - but a penchant for playing almost exclusively to leg left him exposed in the corridor, a weakness ruthlessly and predictably exploited by the likes of Ambrose and McGrath.
-He did not play for England after the 2002-03 Ashes and built a career at Hampshire - after moving there following a bitter legal battle with Lancashire - until his retirement in 2009 after amassing more than 24,000 first-class runs.
+He did not play for England after the 2002-03 Ashes, and built a career at Hampshire, for whom he amassed more than 24,000 first-class runs.

 Pakistan hit their way to a consolation five-wicket victory over India in the fifth one-day international in the Sahara Cup in Toronto, but the Indians still claimed the series 4-1.
 It was a good day for Ijaz Ahmed, who smashed a brutal 42-ball 60; less so for Indian seamer Abey Kuruvilla, who bore the brunt of Ijaz and Shahid Afridi's new-ball assault - they put on 109 for the first wicket in 11 overs - and conceded 80 from 9.5 wicketless overs.